 Sample preservations, including incorrect preservation, are noted on the sign-in documentation, and included with every data package.
-If the BNL Project Manager, with the help of a QC chemist and/or radiochemist, determines that an incorrect preservation issue would result in data that does not meet the data quality objectives of the project, the analysis would be cancelled.
+If the BNL Project Manager, with the help of a QC chemist and/or radiochemist, determines that an incorrect preservation issue would result in data that does not meet the data quality objectives of the project, the analysis would be cancelled, and new samples would be collected, as necessary.